Tremors and horocycle dynamics on the moduli space of translation surfaces: Proof of Theorem

-Then by the Birkhoff ergodic theorem, any $U$-invariant ergodic measure $\nu$ on $\HH$, which gives zero measure to surfaces with horizontal saddle connections, satisfies $\nu(K) > 1/2.$ If the claim is false, then by ergodicity $\mu$-a.e. surface has a minimal but non-uniquely ergodic horizontal foliation, and so by Masur's criterion (applied to the horizontal foliation), for $\mu$-a.e. $q$ the trajectory $\{ \til g_tq :t>0\}$ is divergent (where $\til g_t $ as in \equ{eq: subgroups notation} is the time-reversed geodesic flow).
-Thus for $\mu$-a.e. $q$ there is $t_0 = t_0(q)$ such that for all $t \geq t_0, \, \til g_t q \notin K$, and we can take $t_1$ large enough so that $\mu(\{q : t_0(q) < t_1\}) > 1/2$ and hence $\nu = \til g_{t_1*}\mu$ satisfies $\nu(K) < 1/2$.
+(where $|A|$ denotes the Lebesgue measure of $A \subset \R$.
+Then by the Birkhoff ergodic theorem, any $U$-invariant ergodic measure $\nu$ on $\HH$, which gives zero measure to surfaces with horizontal saddle connections, satisfies $\nu(K) > 1/2.$ If the claim is false, then by ergodicity $\mu$-a.e. surface has a minimal but non-uniquely ergodic horizontal foliation.
+Applying Masur's criterion (see e.g. \cite{MT}) to the horizontal foliation, we find that for $\mu$-a.e.\,$q$, the ray $\{ g_tq :t<0\}$ is divergent.
+Thus for $\mu$-a.e.\,$q$ there is $t_0 = t_0(q)$ such that for all $t \geq t_0, \, g_{-t} q \notin K$.
+Moreover, we can take $t_1$ large enough so that $\mu(\{q : t_0(q) < t_1\}) > 1/2$ and hence $\nu = (g_{-t_1})_*\mu$ satisfies $\nu(K) < 1/2$.
 Since $\nu$ is also $U$-ergodic, and also gives zero measure to surfaces with horizontal saddle connections, this gives a contradiction.
-The claim is proved.
+The claim is proved. $\triangle$